alazraq/AutoML/Report/Final Report for Machine Learning II Data Challenge Smart meter is coming.md

 This project was interesting and challenging on multiple aspects.
 It was the first time we had to deal with time series, which was a real challenge because it is a whole new paradigm: the data is now linked by their order and not only by the values of the variables.
 We have also applied RNNs for the first time.
 They are complex to understand and require meticulous tuning in order to give satisfactory results.
 Data formatting and preparation is also a big part of the work on RNNs.

-We also understood the interest of mixing models when there are multiple variables to predict, so that one can optimize the prediction for every variable.
-The sparsity of the data was also interesting, and we would have liked to dedicate more time to its study.

 Moreover, we have understood the interest of mixing models when there are multiple variables to predict, so that one can optimize the prediction for every variable.
 The sparsity required much attention too, and we would have liked to dedicate more time to its study.